 If a company out there already exists with a similar name – customers are likely to get easily confused with your competitor.
 Better to have an original name on a par or better than the competition!

-Allow your co-workers, family, friends, neighbours and second cousins to get involved
+Allow your co-workers, family, friends, neighbors and second cousins to get involved

 ‘Too many cooks spoil the broth’ – if you involve the world and his brother you will have too many opinions and people will become personally involved in their name choices.
-You could also end up with a general consensus name which could become a very bland, pleasing everybody name.
-Better to have a small team of management level that are familiar with your business making the decisions.
+Instead of getting good online store names, you could also end up with a general consensus name which could become a very bland, pleasing everybody name.
+Better to have a small team of management level that is familiar with your business making the decisions.

 Use words so bland that no-one ever remembers them

-Show that your online business is unique with a well conceived name.
-Something bland and unmemorable will not stand the test of time in this age of social media and new style of advertising channels.
-‘Punchy’, catchy titles will be well remembered.
+Show that your online business is unique with a well-conceived name.
+Something bland and unmemorable will not stand the test of time in this age of social media and a new style of advertising channels.
+Good online store names that are ‘Punchy’, catchy titles will be well remembered.